Setting up WordPress after you start your blog might feel daunting but they’re as quick and easy as setting up your new phone.

 If you don’t want to get into the technical hassles, there are plugins that help you install Google analytics tracking codes to your site with just a few clicks.

-Apart from the ease, they also provide you with a stats dashboard right inside your wp-admin dashboard with details like page views, searches, unique referrers to your website.
+Apart from the ease, they also provide you with a stats dashboard right inside your wp-admin dashboard with details like page views, searches, and unique referrers to your website.

 I use and recommend Google Analytics Dashboard for WP which is free and makes installing analytics for new websites a breeze.